Yunxiang-Li/Unreal5_GameProgrammingPatterns/SpatialPartitioning/README.md

 ### 1. Octree for Render Optimization

-Unreal Engine 5 uses a 3D spatial partitioning structure called an **octree**.
-The octree divides the game world into cubic regions, where each region is further subdivided into eight smaller cubes along three axes (x, y, z).
-This hierarchical partitioning is used to optimize **lighting** calculations.
+Unreal Engine 5 uses a **traditional 3D octree** structure to optimize rendering and lighting calculations.
+The octree divides the game world into cubic regions and recursively subdivides them into eight smaller cubes along the x, y, and z axes.
+Objects crossing cell boundaries are promoted to the smallest parent cell that fully contains them.
+This hierarchical partitioning ensures efficient culling for lighting and rendering.

 #### Lighting Calculations:
 - The octree resides in the `FScene` class and is primarily used by the render thread.